breqwatr/breqwatr-deployment-tool/docs/openstack-install.md

    deploying and managing the cluster.
 This is typically the same server that was used to deploy Ceph.
 1. [**Prepare the metal cloud servers**](/openstack-server-setup.html):
-   Metal servers need their OS deployed and some intial setup
+   Metal servers need their OS deployed and some initial setup
 1. [**Launch a local Docker Registry**](/registry.html): Without a local cache of the docker images, each server will have to download the images from the internet.
-The Train release can have upwards of 90 images when everything is enabled, so it's much better to download the the images once to a local registry.
+The Train release can have upwards of 90 images when everything is enabled, so it's much better to download the images once to a local registry.
 1. [**Copy images from Docker Hub to the local registry**]((/openstack-registry-mirror.html):
    BWDT will orchestrate the synchronization of a given OpenStack releases